 I am always looking for new plants to add to my garden, and one of them was the hydrangea.
 I was delighted to get the opportunity to grow my own hydrangeas with a collaboration and beautiful plants thanks to www.plantingtree.com.
 Keep reading to learn how to plant hydrangeas!

-Hydrangeas are considered old-fashioned plants, but are making a comeback.
+Hydrangeas are considered old-fashioned plants but are making a comeback.
 I’ve seen many hydrangeas grown in yards all over Southern California.

 These colorful flowering plants come in a variety of colors and types.
-I love the fact that many can grow in containers and enjoy shade.
+I love the fact that many can grow in containers and enjoy the shade.
 My container garden is engulfed in shade half the year, making hydrangeas the perfect addition to my garden!

 Types of Hydrangeas